 For creditors that do not choose to report your credit to the agencies, you can still help your chances of obtaining credit if you can get a certified copy of your payment history.
-If possible, request a copy of the payment history on company letterhead, and signed by a manager or someone else in charge.
+If possible, request a copy of the payment history on company letterhead and signed by a manager or someone else in charge.

 When to Contact the Credit Bureaus

-When you do follow up with either a creditor or credit bureau regarding information on your credit report, it’s important to follow a few key steps to track your progress.
+When you follow up with either a creditor or credit bureau regarding information on your credit report, it’s important to follow a few key steps to track your progress.
 Keep diligent records of all communication you have with anyone regarding your credit report, whether it’s a phone call, a letter, or an email.

 Oftentimes you’re required to send a request through the mail.
-If that’s the case, send your letter through certified mail so you can confirm it successfully arrived.
+If that’s the case, send your letter through certified mail, so you can confirm it successfully arrived.